adonegan/milestone4-mycomicjumble/README.md

 - Guest shopping

-  - For users who wanted to purchase comics but didn't want to sign up to the site, this feature would gives guests a way to do this.
+  - For users who want to purchase comics but don't want to sign up to the site, this feature would give them a way to do this.
+This would be in the form of an extra button called 'Guest' that displays when users are prompted to login.

+- Contact Form

+  - Instead of users having to email in via the mailto link in the footer, users would be able to access a form on the site, which they would fill in.
+Once they hit send, the email would be sent directly to the store's owner.

+- Social links

+  - Twitter, Facebook, YouTube and Instagram icons were removed at final stage of project because the store does not have any social accounts and it would be a bad user experience to keep them linked with no destination.
+Once the site owner has social accounts to link to, they will be re-added in the footer section.

+- Profile page

+  - Once logging in the user would be directed to their own Profile page.
+It would be personalised for them and information including comic favourites, past orders and the ability to edit personal information would be available to the user.

 ## Information Architecture